flyinggrizzly/mobile-suits-in-the-black/content/_index.md

 ---
-title: Against the Titals of War::Forged in the Dark
+title: Against the Titans of War
 ---

 _Against the Titans of War_ is a [_Forged in the